-Can a bad driver find cheap car insurance?
+Are there bad driver car insurance?
 Probably not.
 Cheap car insurance for a young driver is even less likely.
 Insurance companies base auto insurance premiums on statistics.
 If you’ve racked up a lot of points with speeding tickets and fender benders, welcome to the high-risk pool.
 Lest you’re tempted to just bail on buying car insurance, that’s not an option for a couple of reasons:

-• Take a safe driver course.
+- Take a safe driver course.
 Some automobile insurance companies take this into consideration when determining risk.
-Besides, it may inspire you to do the single most important thing you can do to find cheap car insurance…
+Besides, it may inspire you to do the single most important thing you can do to find cheap bad driver car insurance…